La Celestina: Melibea

 Melibea is a strong-willed girl, in whom repression appears as forced and unnatural; she feels like a slave to the hypocrisy that has existed in her house since her childhood.
 In the play she appears to be the victim of a strong passion induced by Celestina's spell.
 She is really bound by her social conscience.
 She worries about her honor, not modesty, not her concept of what is moral.
 Her love is more real and less "literary" than that of Calisto: her love motivates her actions, and Celestina's "spell" allows her to retain her honor.

 Calisto

 A young nobleman who falls madly in love with Melibea.
 He is shown to be quite egotistical and full of passion as the entire first act is about his love for her.
-Even going as far as to 'create a new religion' worshiping her (Act 1 pg 92-93).
+Even going as far as to 'create a new religion' worshipping her (Act 1 pg 92-93).
 He is also quite insecure as, after he gets rejected, he is easily convinced to go to the witch Celestina for assistance.
 In the 16-act version, Calisto dies as he falls while climbing down a ladder after a sexual encounter with Melibea.